Giantryan484/Webmaster-2024/README.md

 This is the code behind our 2024 TSA Webmaster submission.

-We have two team members: Ryan McCormick and Kari Ajan (I'm doing the web development, she's doing the content.)
+We have two team members: Ryan McCormick and Kari Ajan (I'm doing the web development, she's doing the content).
+Note that the average team size for this event is 6 people, so we're fighting an uphill battle.

 Unfortunately, we got 3rd place at the districts competition and (because this is such a competitive event) are therefore not allowed to compete at the state-level.
 So, this code represents an archive of what we have made thus far.